tale-toul/Harbor/Readme.md

-This configuration is enough to use the S3 bucket as backend storage for harbor, however this configuration is static and any changes in the bucket or the user will requiere a manual reconfiguration the config.yml and the policy files.
+This configuration is enough to use the S3 bucket as backend storage for harbor, however this configuration is static and any changes in the bucket or the user will requiere a manual reconfiguration of the config.yml and policy files.
 In the next section we will see how to automate the creation of the user, bucket and bucket policy using terraform, and apply the configuration with ansible.